neo-project/docs/tutorial/en-us/6-persistence/1-persistence.md

 NEP-5 contracts use **InvocationTransaction** for both deploying and running SmartContracts.

 #### Coin Reference (Transaction Input)
-NEO utilize the UTXO model in it's native assets, meaning that that to spend a coin, you need to reference the transaction where you received it.
+Neo utilize the UTXO model in it's native assets, meaning that that to spend a coin, you need to reference the transaction where you received it.
 This reference is done using two properties: `PrevHash` and `PrevIndex`.
 The `PrevHash` references to a transaction hash and the `PrevIndex` points to the index in the TransactionOutput array in that transaction.

 In this transaction, one CoinReference (in `vin` array) is transformed into multiple TransactionOutputs (`vout`).
 Note that the last transaction is used to send the change back to the sender, so he/she can have another unspent transaction to be used in the future.